CLayer-dev/docs/docs/roadmap/phase-4-expansion.md

 ## Strategic Objectives

 ### 🌍 **Global Market Leadership**
-- Achieve top 10 blockchain by market cap and adoption
+- Achieve top 10 blockchain by technical innovation and ecosystem adoption
 - Establish presence in all major global markets
 - Become the preferred platform for enterprise blockchain solutions
 - Lead innovation in blockchain technology and DeFi